ec2u/data/src/main/static/datasets/things.md

 > [!WARNING]
 >
-> The `string`type for the `schema:author`property is known deviation from the *schema.org*definition, which specifies `schema:Person` or `schema:Organization` values.
+> The `string` type for the `schema:author` property is known deviation from the *schema.org* definition, which
+> specifies
+`schema:Person` or `schema:Organization` values.

 > [!IMPORTANT]
 >
-> Image object are exited to have exactly 1 `schema:url`value, which by convention is also used as the identifier of the
+> Image object are expected to have exactly 1 `schema:url`value, which by convention is also used as the identifier of
-> resource.
+> the resource.

 > [!TIP]
 >
-> The `schema:description`value may be used to provide an image description suitable for accessibility support, for
+> The `schema:description` value may be used to provide an image description suitable for accessibility support, for
-> instance through the alt attribute of the `img`HTML tag.
+> instance through the alt attribute of the `img` HTML tag.